lmullen/jsr/_source/issues/vol16/lindsey.markdown

 consequences will be even more tragic and appeal to . . . prevent this picture being shown throughout Southern States."
-As the first film to promote the Southern virtues of chivalry---and the racialized connotations that it entailed---Birth of a Nation remained the quintessential iconography of white supremacy in American popular culture through the 1930s, and arguably beyond.
-The antilynching conference's appeal to Alice Ames Winter, president of the Federation of Women's Clubs at the time of the resolution, positioned the nascent Association in no equivocal terms in opposition to the racialized logics of Southern chivalry.[^59]
+As the first film to promote the Southern virtues of chivalry---and the racialized connotations that it entailed---*Birth of a Nation* remained the quintessential iconography of white supremacy in American popular culture through the 1930s, and arguably beyond.
+The antilynching conference's appeal to Alice Ames Winter, former president of the Federation of Women's Clubs and current director of community service for the Motion Pictures Producers and Distributors of America at the time of the resolution, positioned the nascent
+Association in no equivocal terms in opposition to the racialized logics of Southern chivalry.[^59]